-David Zipper is a visiting fellow at the Harvard Kennedy School’s Taubman Center for State and Local Government, where he examines the interplay between transportation policy and technology.
-His work has been published in Slate, the Atlantic, Bloomberg, the Washington Post, and elsewhere.
+David Zipper is a senior fellow at the MIT Mobility Initiative, where he examines the interplay between transportation policy and technology.
+His work has been published in the Atlantic, Slate, Bloomberg, the Washington Post, and elsewhere.

-David holds an MBA with highest honors from Harvard Business School, an M.Phil in land economy (urban planning) from the University of Cambridge, and a BA with high honors from Swarthmore College.
+He holds an MBA from Harvard Business School, an M.Phil in land economy (urban planning) from the University of Cambridge, and a BA from Swarthmore College.